COS301-SE-2021/Integrated-Data-Intelligence-Suite/README.md

  <br>
 A computer science student and Linux enthusiast who is into learning random facts<br>
 about science and technology.<br>
-I prefer coding in Java, Python or javascript.<br>
+I consider myself a full-stack developer, or at least trying to be.<br>
 We can change the world by changing the people around us, with memes!<br>
 </p>
 </td>